What are the main email marketing trends for 2025?

 - Clearly recognisable buttons and links

 However, accessibility can also refer to the language used.
 Not every mail recipient can decode nested sentences and understand foreign words.
-If you offer a version in simple language in addition to the detailed text, you are actively promoting inclusion.
+If you offer a version in simple language in addition to the detailed text, you will actively be promoting inclusion.

 Omnichannel marketing

-A growing trend for companies is the omnichannel-marketing approach.
-This means your newsletters should become a puzzle piece within an omnichannel marketing strategy that covers all the relevant channels (digital, analogue and physical), rather than a stand-alone means of customer communication.
+A growing trend for companies is the omnichannel marketing approach.
+This means your newsletters should become a puzzle piece within an omnichannel marketing strategy that covers all the relevant channels (digital, analog and physical), rather than a stand-alone means of customer communication.

 Email marketing is arguably the most important constant in an omnichannel marketing strategy.
-Newsletters are an effective tool for customer retention and are known to have a high ROI (Return of Investment).
+Newsletters are an effective tool for customer retention and are known to have a high ROI (return on investment).
 You gain valuable insights about your target group(s) that can directly be applied to actions on other channels.
 In addition, there is a high level of flexibility when designing your email campaign: you can test different strategies and adjust the goals you are pursuing easily.

 Automation

-While automation is not a new email marketing trend, it is a continuing one that is becoming increasingly important.
+While automation is not a new email marketing trend, it is a continuing one and it is becoming increasingly important.
 In the past, it might have been sufficient to send a message once a week and schedule a dispatch date in advance.
-But now it’s simply not enough.
-Good automation reacts to the users’ behaviour.
+Good automation reacts to users’ behaviour.
 This way, you can accompany different users in their purchase decisions.

 Good newsletter automation works via triggers.
 Depending on how your customers act (or don’t act), you send an automated, prepared email.
 Simple triggers can be registration or purchase, for example, after which you send a confirmation.
 But it can be more complex if you build chains and let them branch out.
 For example, with well-set automation, you send different messages depending on whether the reader opened your last newsletter or it ended up unopened in the trash.
 A/B tests can also be perfectly controlled by way of email automation.

-Thanks to automation, you can kill two birds with one stone: on the one hand, you can react much faster and more individually to each user.
+Thanks to automation, you can get two things done at once: on the one hand, you can react much faster and more individually to each user.
 Depending on how your customers act online, you can prepare the right email for them and can send it in real-time.
 On the other hand, you save resources because automation processes mean you need less time and fewer staff members to run effective email marketing.

 You can also incorporate user-generated content into your email marketing campaign by engaging your readers through a survey and collecting informative data on their shopping preferences etc. Add a call to vote into the first email and follow it up with the survey in your subsequent newsletter.
 You can personalise it even more by organising challenges, for example, on social networks and then present the winners in your newsletter.